Format and Rules

 - The Yorkshire League is an inter-clubs competition run by the Yorkshire Squash and Racketball Association (YSRA).

 - Clubs must be located within the Yorkshire boundary.
-All participating clubs and players must be affiliated to England Squash and Racketball (ESR).
+All participating clubs and players must be affiliated to England Squash (ES).
+Out of county clubs may participate at the committee’s discretion.

 - Teams consist of five players.
 Participating clubs can enter as many teams as they wish.

 - The League will consist of a Premier division and as many other divisions as there are teams available.
-Each division will normally consist of between 10 and 12 teams.
+Each division will normally consist of about 10 teams.

 - The League season will normally run from September to April.
 Each team will play every other team in their division twice, once home and once away.